gurungkshitij/gurungkshitij.github.io/projects/index.md

 date: 2020-06-04
 comments: false
 ---
- <center> <strong><font size="+1"> Find me playing soccer, working out, singing, cutting hair, or cooking Nepalese special chicken tarkari. </font> </strong> </center>

-I love playing and watching football (soccer).
-I have played football pretty much my whole life and will continue to do so as long as my body can withold: atleast 50 years old (outlier &#128521;).
-I look up to Cristiano Ronaldo (football player), and am insipred by his hardwork, determination, and work ethic.
-I also enjoy working out and staying in shape.
-I love talking and sharing ideas about diets, various exercises techniques, body builidng, powerlifting, and learning more about our bodies.
-I also enjoy singing and hope to write and release my own song one day.

-Similarly, I like performing on stage.
-I grew up being part of many dance performances, solo song concerts, and other stage shows in my boarding school (Budhanilkantha School, Nepal).
-Even at St. Olaf College (Northfield, MN), I was involed in multiple culutral shows, where I composed and performed Nepali dances and sang songs in an attempt to share some of my culture.
-Talking about culture, you have to try my special Nepali chicken tarkari (curry) because I take pride in that. &#128526; .

-Here are some of my performances and involvements that I was part of.
+ <center> <strong><font size="+1">
+Lifelong football (soccer) fanatic (aiming for Ronaldo's longevity!), fitness commander always up for a health chat, and a secret singing superstar in the making.
+When I'm not doing that, I'm on the go for the next big bass and brook trout catch, pitching a tent to soak in those night skies, and capturing it all with cinematic drone shots.
+And my Nepali chicken tarkari?
+It's not just food, it's a cultural experience... that might involve uncontrollable happy noises.
+Just try it. 😉
+ &#128526; .

+Proof I've been making a joyful noise (and occasionally some questionable moves) for years down below:

+### Secret singing superstar not so secrete part 1 😎
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=foS8Xal3_R4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Not so secrete part 2 😅🤭
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=cQWGb17NxXA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Singing a nepali song during Omkara '18 (Annual cultural festial) at St. Olaf College)
-<font size = '0.5'> This song is dedicated to all the Nepalese in gulf countries who are compelled to work in a harsh environment to make a living for their families back home. </font>
+<font size = '0.7'> This song is dedicated to all the Nepalese in gulf countries who are compelled to work in a harsh environment to make a living for their families back home. </font>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Sublqdi5XlU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Composing and performing a Nepali Dance during Annual International Night'19 at St. Olaf College
-<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fkshitij.gurung.56%2Fvideos%2F2159293330775058%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

 ### Another Composition and performace of a Nepali Dance during Diwali (South Asian cultural program '19 at St. Olaf College)
 <iframe width="1440" height="620" src="https://www.youtube.com/embed/RcMIt4siaKs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>